Tiehuis/Tiehuis.github.io/_posts/2017-02-16-lwan-intro.md

 [Lwan](https://lwan.ws/) is a high performance & scalable web server written in C.

+*The main page has now been updated so the following is no longer applicable.
+Skip to the **Building** section.*

 An API example is listed on the main project page.

 ```c